-- If we think that your safety/life is at immediate risk, we will ask you to end the call immediately and contact the emergency services yourself.
-In exceptional circumstances, we may be able to call 999 for you, but require certain private information.
-Please read the notes at the end of this document as to how we will act in critical situations where there is a danger to life, as we do not always need your consent.
+- If we think that your safety/life is at immediate risk, or that you might pose a risk to the life/safety of someone else, we will ask you to end the call immediately and contact the emergency services yourself.
+Sometimes, we may be able to call 999 for you, but require certain information from you.
+If you don’t give us this information, we may not be able to help further, but may still call 999 ourselves and share whatever information we do have.

 - If we feel that your safety is at risk, but you may not be aware of this, we may take the decision to call the emergency services to help make you safe.

 - If we have to call the emergency services on your behalf, we may ask you for some personal information to share with them.
 This is to help others get to you as quickly as possible and make you safe.
 This could include:

 - Full name, date of birth and address